 Kumite is the practice of karate techniques with a partner.
 In the simplest form (five step kumite), a single pre-set attack and pre-set defense are performed to the count.
 Students progress through increasingly more complex one-step techniques to include semi- and fully freestyle fighting.
 However ferociously this may be executed at higher grades, it must always be non-contact.

 Karate, as a Japanese martial art, has a certain amount of ritual and etiquette associated with it.
-While some of this simply expresses karate's place of origin (the names of the various techniques, commands and other terms used are Japanese), it also provides a useful basis for the discipline necessary to train safely in the dojo, and for students to conduct themselves properly outside the dojo.
+While some of this simply expresses karate's place of origin (the names of the various techniques, commands and other terms used are Japanese), it also provides a useful basis for the discipline necessary for everyone to train safely in the dojo, and for students to conduct themselves properly outside the dojo and not misuse the skills they are taught.